JensJoschi/variability_timing/README.md

     * First, run the chunks that produce the workspace and the "temp.txt" (1.5 gb).
 This takes a few hours.
     * Then run the remaining chunk.
 Either set thresholds of choice manually (e.g. 10°, 5days), or run the full loop.
 The script takes ~30 min per threshold, and produces a 3mb file for each threshold

-* the literature search is described in the .docx file and in "methods.md", downloaded search results are are in same folder.
+* the literature search is described in supplementaries S5/S6 of the article, and in "methods.md", downloaded search results are in the folder "lit_search".
 The excel file "search_2018_11.xlsx" has in the tab "combined" all eligible studies.
 Further details on this file are in the readme of folder __lit_search__
 * running webplotdigitizer on the figures from the eligible studies (folder "lit_figs") or getting raw data directly from tables gave the .txt files in "lit_extract/reaction_norms"
 * the tab "extract" in "search_2018_11.xlsx" has these data, plus additional metadata from the articles (species, latitude/longitude).
 Filter on "include" to only add relevant populations and day lengths to analysis
 * the script "varcomps.rmd" in "lit_extract" does the mcmc analysis and produces "mcmcresults.txt".
 It also creates forest plots (with frequency distributions of the parameters) for all variables
 * "analysis_new.rmd" in "analysis" does the analysis based on "mcmcresults.txt" and the climate dataset

+To only redo the analysis:
+* get the data from clim_calc_output (climate data)
+* (get the data varcomp.csv from lit_extract)
+* (run the script varcomp.rmd from lit_extract to get mcmcresults.txt)
+* run analysis_new.rm in analysis to do the correlation of climate data and mcmcresults.txt.